 This Master’s degree offers you:

-- A versatile education in fields related to mechanics;
+- A versatile education in fields related to mechanical engineering;

 - A vast choice of majors directly related to the latest research advances in the field;